dobots/scenario_runner/scenarios/README.md

 ## Steps to create your custom node function for a scenario
-In case you need a functionality, which is not implemented yet, you might need to create your own functions.
-Therefore, in the next section we will discuss the structure of 2 behaviour tree functions, which can call ROS2 services.
+In case you need functionality, which is not implemented yet, you might need to create your own functions.
+Therefore, in the next section, we will discuss the structure of 2 behaviour tree functions, which can call ROS2 services.

 At first, we will have a look at a function called `autodockclient`.
 It can be find in the the ADlink-ROS/BT_ros2 repository: https://github.com/Adlink-ROS/BT_ros2/blob/master/src/autodock_client.hpp